ModdingCafe/MDCFBlog/content/posts/aorus-all-stars/index.md

 # gõ dòng <!--more--> vào chỗ muốn cắt.
 ---

-All the top-of-the-line components from Gigabyte Aorus Line.
+All the top-of-the-line components from Gigabyte Aorus Line, with custom CNC enclosure to match the theme.